After completing this section, you should be able to do the following.

 What is the probability that all three dice show the same number?

-Is it possible for the dice to not all three show different numbers and not all three show the same number?
-If not, the probability of this happening would be 0.
+Is it possible for the dice to show neither all the same nor all different numbers?
+If so, the probability of this happening would be 0.
 What is the probability?

 1.